wdbacker/qewd-howtos/ReactRealWorldConduit.md

 # React Redux RealWorld example app (REST version)

+This app is using the React framework, see also similar apps for the [Vue.js](VueRealWorldConduit.md) and [Angular](AngularRealWorldConduit.md) framework.

 ## Development environment setup on Windows

 - create your (free) [GitHub account](https://github.com)